 That kind of news is devastating for breastfeeding moms.
 They have been told so often that their bodies are designed to feed their baby, so if it doesn’t work, it’s like “What the hell!?!?”

 Breastfeeding can be one of the most grueling, challenging, emotional, and rewarding experiences your partner has ever experienced.

 Mom after mom I’ve talked to has talked about how frustrating it was when their baby had problems latching.
 Or didn’t want to take their nipple at all.
 Or who would bite down.
 Hard.

 My own wife has breastfeed my son and our twin girls.
 That’s hero stuff.
 If you ever want a reminder that your girlfriend/wife is a miracle worker, watch her breastfeed.
 It doesn’t even make SENSE.

 There is milk coming out of her body!
 Food!
 Just, right there!
 Where you used to hang out!

-The thing is, although we were extremely into the idea of breastfeeding our son, late preterms don’t have the mouth size and skills yet to be great at latching.
+With our son, we were extremely into the idea of breastfeeding our son.
+But late preterms don’t have the mouth size and skills yet to be great at latching.